TarmoKople/mysql-ec2-metadata/README.md

 ## Disclaimer

-mysql-ec2-metadata plugin can crash your server, corrupt your data, empty your credit card or burn down your neighbors house, ...
+mysql-ec2-metadata plugin can crash your server, corrupt your data, empty your credit card or burn down your neighbor's house, ...
 I don't take any responsibility for this !

 ## Description